chgibb/PHATDocs/docs/docs/latest/projects.md

 # Projects
 PHAT uses the concept of projects to group and maintain sets of input data, results and intermediary files together so they can be saved, copied and shared as one package.
 To create a new project, upon starting PHAT, click on "Create New Project" and give it a name.
 It will be created and opened if you click "OK".

+When you create a project, it is saved in PHAT internally.
+In order to export your project to share it with others, upon starting PHAT, click "Open Project", and click "Export" beside the name of the project you want to export.

+In order to open a project from a file, instead of one from the list of projects, upon starting PHAT, click "Open Project" and then "Open From File".

+The project named under "Currently Open Project" is the last project that you opened, and the one which is currently unpacked.
+Opening it will be extremely fast compared to opening a different project.
+If your project failed to save for some reason or PHAT happened to crash without saving, it will still be intact and openable from here.
+If you open a project other than the "Currently Open" one, anything which failed to save will be lost.

 # About Projects
 PHAT maintains a single "run time" directory (```resources/app/rt/```) internally where all intermediary files and results are written to.
 A manifest file is maintained within (```resources/app/rt/rt.json```) that describes everything from input files and their locations, to the positions and sizes of various application windows.
 This folder and it's manifest are what makeup a PHAT project.
 Anything written into this directory will be saved along with the rest of the project.